 4 horned Hebridean sheep is a breed of small black sheep, with a small and sickle-shaped protuberance above their nose.
-This breed originated in the Highlands of Scotland, Isle of Man, and Northern Ireland, but is now also found in North America, Australia, New Zealand, and South Africa.
+This breed originated in the Highlands of Scotland, the Isle of Man, and Northern Ireland, but is now also found in North America, Australia, New Zealand, and South Africa.

 Due to the curly horns protruding from either side of their head, they are also known as “crested sheep”.
 This prolific breed can produce up to six pounds (roughly two kilograms) of wool per year.